 A Exactly.
 Exactly.

-Q -- a makeshift structure--
+Q -- a makeshift structure-A Yes.

 Q -- within the ward?

+A Yes.

 Q Okay.
-And how many cubicles were there, do you recall?
+And how many

 A There's six cubicles.

-Q And you've indicated that there were some other beds within the ward which were open but with curtains that could go around them?
+Q And you've indicated

+that there were some other beds

+within the ward which were open but

+with curtains that could go around

+them?